cvetomir-todorov/CecoChat/docs/design-messaging.md

 Recipient Kafka partition = Hash(Recipient ID) % Partition count
 ```

 The hash function from the formula needs to be stable because it would be run on different servers.
 It needs to provide an **excellent** distribution since we don't want hot partitions.
 And since this is the same function which is used to decide which messaging server each client connects to - we don't want to hit our messaging server connection number limit.
 The performance requirements are not key, it just doesn't need to be slow.
 I used [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which satisfied the requirements.
-I [checked](../check/) how it behaves and its total distribution deviation and max one are small enough.
+The code in `Check.sln` checks how it behaves and verifies its total distribution deviation and max one are small enough.

 ## Send